Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 Herne the Hunter was born human, became a fay after death, and is now the lord of a famous Wild Hunt.
 Such is his force of will, he joins and leaves this troop at will.
 When he leaves, he takes the bulk of their leaven with him; this is one way he controls them.

 Wild Hunts are an Unseelie invention and custom, and most widely practiced in the Unseelie Court.
-The Seelie Court does Wild Hunting less often and never goes after human prey.
+The Seelie Court does Wild Hunting less often and never goes after random human prey.
+(Specific enemies are another matter.)

 At the opposite pole from troops of fays living under the rule of a Fay Lord, there are the nature fays, living solitary lives in wilderness.
 They are members of the Wild Courts only if you insist on classifying all fays into one of the three groups; they don't consider themselves members of anything.
 They are often unMarked.